olewicki/olewicki.github.io/index.md

 # Bio

 I'm Doriane Olewicki, born and raised in Belgium.
-I moved to Canada for my studies in 2018.
+I moved to Canada for my graduate studies in 2018.
 I'm fluent in French and English.

 I'm a Ph.D.
 Candidate in Computer Engineering at Queen's University, under the supervision of Professor Bram Adams.
 I started my PhD in September 2020 and I'm expected to defend my thesis in December 2024.